-490 Current Topics in Biology Variable credits.
+190, 290, 390, 490 Selected Topics in Biology Variable credits.
 Permission.
 May be repeated for credit.
 493 Seminar Discussion of current biological research.
 May include student oral presentations.
 Time arranged.
 Permission.
 May be repeated for credit.
 One semester, 1 credit.
-495 Independent Study Variable credits.
+295, 395, 495 Independent Study Variable credits.
 Permission.
 May be repeated for credit.
 496 Undergraduate Research Variable credits.
 Permission.
 May be repeated for credit.
+Not offered every year.

+David W. Crain

-BUSINESS ADMINISTRATION Lisa L. Bleich Jeffrey N. Decker Daniel F. Duran Charles R. Laine, Chair John H. Neu, affiliate Lana S. Nino he B.A. in Business Administration develops, in a liberal arts environment, the student's conceptual knowledge and professional management skills necessary for success in the ever-changing business environment.
+Jeffrey N. Decker

+Daniel F. Duran

+Charles R. Laine, Chair

+John H. Neu, affiliate

+Lana S. Nino

+the B.A. in Business Administration develops, in a liberal arts environment, the student's conceptual knowledge and professional management skills necessary for success in the ever-changing business environment.
 The specific aim of the program is to prepare students for management and staff positions in profit-oriented and non-profit organizations.

 The major provides a broad overview of the various sub-disciplines within business administration.
-For business administration majors wishing to receive more in-depth knowledge in one of the functional areas of business, the department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.
-The department also participates in the Mathematics-Business interdisciplinary major.
-The department highly recommends study abroad, and participates in the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.
-GUIDELINES FOR A MAJOR IN BUSINESS ADMINISTRATION A minimum of 36 credits in Business Administration, of which 24 credits must be at the 300 level or above.
+For business administration majors wishing to receive more indepth knowledge in one of the functional areas of business, the Department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.

+The Department also participates in the Mathematics-Business interdisciplinary major.

+The Department highly recommends study abroad, and participates in the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.

+GUIDELINES FOR A MAJOR IN BUSINESS ADMINISTRATION

+A minimum of 36 credits in Business Administration, of which 24 credits must be at the 300 level or above.

 Courses Required: